vando026/ahri/README.md

 The readEpisodes function
 -------------------------

-Similarly with the large Episodes .Rda dataset, you run `readEpisodes` once, and load its corresponding .Rda data file with `getEpisodes`.
+Similarly with the large `SurveillanceEpisodesBasicAgeYrHIV.dta` dataset, you run `readEpisodes` once, and load its corresponding .Rda data file with `getEpisodes`.

 ``` r
 readEpi <- readEpisodes()